Fdawgs/yh-fhir-listeners/README.md

 -   AllergyIntolerance resources:
     -   Unable to provide SNOMED codes for allergies and intolerances in AllergyIntolerance resources due to these being free text inputs in TrakCare
+    -   Low recordings of allergy and intolerance data in TrakCare:
+        -   350,513 non-deceased patients with records in TrakCare as of 2020-11-19
+            -   34,405 patients have ‘No Known Allergy’ recorded (9.8%)
+            -   13,139 patients have one or more allergies recorded (3.7%)
+    -   Due to the above issues, Paul Foster (CCIO at YDH) on 2020-11-19 suggested we **do not provide AllergyIntolerance resources** (functionality is still present in channel however)
 -   Condition resources:
-    -   Unable to provide Condition resources as conditions are held in SimpleCode, not TrakCare
+    -   **Unable to provide Condition resources** as conditions are held in SimpleCode, not TrakCare
 -   DocumentReference resources:
-    -   Unable to provide DocumentReference resources as these are held in Patient Centre, not TrakCare
+    -   **Unable to provide DocumentReference resources** as these are held in Patient Centre, not TrakCare
 -   Encounter resources:
     -   Discharge/end dates for outpatient Encounter resources are not provided due to poor data quality.
 Staff in outpatients misuse these input fields in TrakCare to mark when “all admin has been completed for that outpatient encounter” and not when the encounter actually finished
     -   Unable to provide clinician contact details for Encounter resources due to the following: